Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 133 hits, batting .296 this season with 65 extra-base hits.

-- He ranks 12th in batting average, seventh in on base percentage, and third in slugging among qualifying hitters in MLB action.
+- Among qualifying batters in MLB, his batting average ranks 12th, his on-base percentage ranks seventh, and he is fourth in the league in slugging.

-- Betts is batting .526 with one homer during his last outings and is riding a seven-game hitting streak.
+- Betts is batting .500 with one homer during his last outings and is on an eight-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.